-Term deposits might come across as a very simple product, but that doesn't mean you should take a 'one size fits all' approach when selecting one.
-Banks can have dozens of different term deposits, and each one can lead to different interest returns.
+Term deposits may come across as a very simple product, but that doesn't mean there's a 'one size fits all' method to choosing one.
+Banks typically offer scores of different term deposit products with each guaranteeing different rates of return.

 What is a term?

-The ‘term’ in term deposit is the fixed amount of time your money is deposited with that financial institution.
-These terms also come with a fixed rate of interest, which as we’ll explain in more detail further down, vary depending on:
+Simply put, the 'term' in term deposit is the length of time your money is deposited with a financial institution.
+Each term will come with a fixed rate of interest, but this may vary according to:

-Whatever term you choose, most term deposits require you to lock this money away for the entire time.
-If you need to access it early, you’ll typically have to wait up to 31 business days and possibly be hit with a break fee and a reduction in your interest rate.
+Whatever term you choose, term deposits require you to lock your money away for the entire period.
+If you access it earlier, you simply won't be paid that interest.
+You'll typically also have to wait for your deposit amount to be released and possibly be hit with a break fee, a reduction in your interest rate, or be paid no interest at all.

 What terms are available?